trickybestia/flappy_bird/README.md

 ## Old [single-fsm](https://github.com/trickybestia/flappy_bird/tree/single-fsm) branch

-All logic is implemented using single fsm, which renders pixels to framebuffer.
+All logic is implemented using single FSM, which renders pixels to framebuffer.
 Not a good example of SystemVerilog development. 😅

 ## License